natagapova/xai-resume-bias/blogpost.md

 ## Introduction

-Large Language Models (LLMs) are widely used in HR automation, including resume classification.
-However, these models may exhibit bias by unintentionally relying on sensitive attributes such as name, gender, or location.
+Large Language Models (LLMs) have transformed how companies handle Human Resources (HR) tasks, especially resume classification.
+These models help HR teams sort through large numbers of job applications quickly.
+However, this automation raises important ethical questions.
+The models might show bias when they rely on personal details like name, gender, or location to make decisions.

-In this project, we apply the **Integrated Gradients (IG)** method to a resume classification model in order to explain its predictions and assess potential unfairness in decision making.
+In this project, we use the **Integrated Gradients (IG)** method to understand how a resume classification model makes its decisions.
+Our goal is to find any unfair patterns in how the model works and make its decision process clear.

 ---

 ## Application Domain

 **Domain**: Human Resources automation — resume classification
-**Importance**: Decisions based on biased algorithms can negatively impact individuals' employment opportunities
+**Importance**: Biased algorithms can harm people's chances to get jobs

+Companies now receive hundreds or thousands of applications for each job.
+Manual review of all these resumes is not practical.
+Automated systems help manage this workload, but they need careful checks to make sure they don't repeat or increase existing biases in hiring.

 ---